Here’s our list of some of the Best Snowbird Destinations for RVers…

 This is a family-friendly resort, and most pets are allowed. (see website for restrictions) If you work from your RV, this is an excellent spot with free WiFi and cable TV.

 If you enjoy a beach boardwalk environment, this is the campground for you.
 Walk or bike to many fun amenities.
-Just note that some campers stated that you can hear the boardwalk fun from the campground.
+Just note that some campers stated that you could hear the boardwalk fun from the campground.

 Sun Roamers RV Resort – Picayune, MS

 This RV Resort just completed an extensive 3- year renovation.
 It is now offering nightly, weekly or seasonal rates.
-Sun Roamers is in Picayune, MS, and is only minutes from I-10 and a short 45- minute drive to either the beach or to New Orleans.
+Sun Roamers is in Picayune, MS, and is only minutes from I-10 and a short 45- minute drive to either the beach or New Orleans.

 The resort has all of the amenities that you would expect.
-Plus, you can enjoy the Olympic size pool, fish in their large pond, or visit nearby casinos.
+Plus, you can enjoy the Olympic-size pool, fish in their large pond, or visit nearby casinos.
 You will also find golf nearby.

-Best Snowbird Destinations for Rvers in Texas
+Best Snowbird Destinations for RVers in Texas

 In Texas, we suggest a campground in two popular snowbird destinations for RVers —South Padre Island and San Antonio.